shandongtlb/MI9-Nethunter-Project/README.md

 # MI9-Nethunter-Project
 <br> Warning: This kernel is intended for hacker technology learning and communication, not for illegal use, all behaviors and responsibilities have nothing to do with me!   [简体中文](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/README_ZH.md)

-<br> This kernel is modified based on CAF kernel source and is suitable for MIUI_Q.
+<br> This kernel is modified based on CAF kernel source and is suitable for MIUI12.
 Basically, the nethunter official website supports all the functions of the mobile phone and has solved all known problems.
 You can download and use the kernel from release.
 <br> Now, this is my [kernel source](https://github.com/shandongtlb/msm-4.14)

 <br> This patch supports all Linux devices based on the 4.14.X kernel version [Nethunter kernel patch](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/MI9-nethunter-4.14.patch)
 <br> Click [here](https://github.com/shandongtlb/MI9-Nethunter-Project/releases) to download Mi9-nethunter-kernel-release
-<br> The last version: V12 20200512 4.14.180
+<br> The last version: V13 20200731 4.14.190
 ## Kernel function
 ### Nethunter function (You can use the patch I provided to implement WIFI inject and HID, and you also need to configure defconfig yourself [patch](https://github.com/shandongtlb/MI9-Nethunter-Project/blob/master/MI9-nethunter-4.14.patch))
 <br>  WIFI Injection IEEE80211 and support 2.4GHZ & 5GHZ
 <br>  Support otg MTKMT7601U rt28xx/307x ar9170 rtl8187/8 ZD1201USB.....
-<br>  New rtl88xxau driver support form https://github.com/aircrack-ng/rtl8812au
+<br>  New rtl88xxau driver support form https://github.com/aircrack-ng/rtl8812au (default disable, you should build own)
 <br>  HID attack and support DuckyHID
 <br>  DriveDroid support
 <br>  SYSVIPC (now you can run postgresql normally)